 Students are required to structure their curriculum for the major in close consultation with the departmental advisor.
 Students with advanced Russian language skills are strongly encouraged to meet with the undergraduate faculty advisor to discuss language placement.
 Students who have Russian language transfer credit and/or students who are Russian language native or heritage speakers may enter the program at the upper-division level, up to RUSS 4010, with faculty permission.

-NOTE: Study abroad is recommended after the second year of language study.
+Note: Study abroad is recommended after the second year of language study.

 Program Tracks

-Track A: Russian Language and Culture
+Track A: Russian Language

 Required Russian Language Courses